jdetras/SNP-Calling/README.md

   `nextflow run jdetras/snp-calling -profile docker`

+Note: Currently works on linux/arm64.
+Build for linux/amd64 currently in development.
+For linux/amd64 architecture, use the following instead:

+  `nextflow run main.nf [options]`

 ## Pipeline Description

 The variant calling pipeline follows the recommended practices from GATK.
 The input genomic data are aligned to a reference genome using BWA.
 The alignemnt files are processed using Picard Tools.
 Variant calling is done using samtools and GATK.